Code-Institute-Submissions/pet-shelter-project/TESTING.md

 - When I tried (through trial & error) creating a transparent background image for the let go and about us pages, the main content kept getting transparent as well.
 I ended up having to use [this code snippet](https://css-tricks.com/snippets/css/transparent-background-images/) from https://css-tricks.com/ to get it working as intended.

 - To create a pop-up modal for my social media icons in the footer I tried to follow several different YouTube videos.
 I ended up liking [this solution](https://www.youtube.com/watch?v=snhpoxtLugU) by YouTube channel 'Online Tutorials', but of course I had to modify it to suit my website.
-That was pretty tricky, because I haven't learned Javascript yet, and most of the imporant code involved in the solution consisted of Javascript.
+That was pretty tricky, because I haven't learned Javascript yet, and most of the important code involved in the solution consisted of Javascript.
 What ended up happening first is that blurring the website also caused the pop-up to be blurred.
 Then I managed the pop-up to be readable, but I couldn't get either the footer or parts of the main page to be blurred at the same time.
 The solution I ended up figuring out was to create separate variables for all the parts of the website that needed to be blurred, so I gave them all ID's (nav-blur, main-blur, section-blur, footer-blur) linked to the variables.

 - When the right part of the footer got pushed down by flexbox wrap, I couldn't get it to horizontally center properly.
 I first used either margin or padding with 33% to get it done, but then found out that it wasn't centered on different screen sizes.
 Ended up deleting all of the footer media queries 1 or 2 days later and start from scratch.
 The first solution I came up with worked immediately, which was to give the right part of the footer a width of 100% and text align center.

 - My mentor pointed out that in Google Chrome devtools the console gave several errors on the homepage ([see screenshot](testing-screenshots/console-errors.png)).
 They were coming from the embedded YouTube video.
 We ended up fixing it by changing the no-cookie YouTube link to a regular YouTube link and removing some attributes.

-placeholder text console errors

 ### Known bugs